Solar Panels in Blarney, Co. Cork

 Are solar panels worth it in Blarney?

-What roof direction is best for solar panels in Blarney?
+What is the payback period for solar panels in Blarney?

 Sources